 - IELTS (Academic Module): Overall 6.0 with no individual band below 5.5

-- Swinburne English Language Centre: EAP 5 Advanced level with overall 65% and all skills 60% or above
+- Swinburne English Language Centre: EAP 5 Advanced level with overall 65%, all skills 60% or above

-- Or equivalent measures.
-Find out more about English Language requirements.
+- or equivalent measures available at English Language requirements.